bporter816/benjaminporter.me/content/_index.md

 I have a good foundation in these areas from school and work, and I'm always looking to learn more.
 I'm currently exploring virtualization, information retrieval, and security.

-This past summer, I interned at [Koddi](https://koddi.com/), helping to build out the initial version of a unified product platform implemented using a distributed message queue system in Go.
-I was integrated closely with my team, and I got to make very meaningful contributions across the platform, including real-time bot detection and changes to the code managing spend budgets for ad campaigns.
+I currently work part-time at [Koddi](https://koddi.com/), helping to build out the initial version of a unified product platform implemented using a distributed message queue system in Go.
+I also interned there this past summer, and was integrated closely with my team.
+I got to make very meaningful contributions across the platform, including real-time bot detection and changes to the code managing spend budgets for ad campaigns.